Dear Media,

 And she knew that it was much more than a hunch

-That indeed she had been invited to Vona/Voices writers’ retreat at Berkeley
+That indeed she had been invited to Vona/Voices writers’

 To write with StaceyAnn Chin and maybe have some lunch